 The new Belcher Family HVAC Lab was developed in Spring 2016 through a generous gift from the Smitty Belcher Family.
-This new facility provides students hands-on experience with furnaces, air-conditioners, roof top for entry-level careers.
-This effort is supported by area car dealers and independent auto-industryrelated shops.
+This new facility provides students hands-on experience with furnaces, air-conditioners, roof top units, and more.

+Peaslee Tech's plans include the development of an Automotive Technology Training Program, through JCCC.
+This certificate program will offer high school and community trainees with opportunities for entry-level careers.
+This effort is supported by area car dealers and independent auto-industry-related shops.
 A soft opening goal for the program is fall 2017.
 Other programs under consideration for the future include Electrical Technology,

-Peaslee Tech's plans include the development of an Automotive Technology Training Program, through JCCC.
-This certificate program will offer high school and community trainees with opportunities